leslie-huang/stylest/README.md

 Installation
 ------------

-You can install detextive from github with:
+You can install `stylest` from github with:

 ``` r
 # install.packages("devtools")